hapostgres/pg_auto_failover/docs/ref/pg_autoctl_show_state.rst

   Print the local state information without connecting to the monitor.

+--watch

+  Take control of the terminal and display the current state of the system and the last events from the monitor.
+The display is updated automatically every 500 milliseconds (half a second) and reacts properly to window size change.

+  Depending on the terminal window size, a different set of columns is visible in the state part of the output.

 --json

   Output a JSON formated data instead of a table formatted list.